nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/04_Investigation.md

 add sidebar: _sidebars/arcCommanderManualSidebar.md
 ---

 ## 4.1.
 Addition of an isa.investigation.xlsx
+**Note:** Make sure to close all isa.xlsx files before submitting a new command to the command line, as otherwise the information cannot be saved by the ARC Commander.

 - Each ARC includes an isa.investigation file that serves as central information registry.
 The ARC’s content as well as global and detailed metadata are listed here.
 Any study or assay addition performed throughout the ARC’s working life must be registered in the isa.investigation.xlsx.
 - `arc i create` will open an editor that asks for basic investigation information to create an ISA-TAB conform Excel file.
 If arguments are applied with the given command, no editor will open.